neilsharma2003/CalorieBasedMealPlanning/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is created using HTML/CSS/JavaScript, ReactJS, spoonacular API and Luke Peavey's Quote API.
 Provides the user with a meal plan given calorie requirement.

+View the master branch for source files whereas gh-pages contains the built code.

 ## Available Scripts

 In the project directory, you can run: